WPGlobus/WPGlobus/README.md

 * ADDED:
 	* Basic multilingual functionality for the `MailChimp for WP` plugin.
+	* Support for multilingual links in the `Slider Revolution` plugin.
 * FIXED:
 	* Do not do "auto-paragraphing" if the `wpautop` filter has been disabled (props @emechkov).
+	* Menu translations lost in some rare situations.

 ### 1.5.3 ###